-Chisum ISD Honey Grove ISD North Lamar ISD Paris ISD Prairiland ISD Roxton ISD
+Chisum ISD Honey Grove ISD North Lamar ISD Paris ISD Prairiland ISD

 Each taxing unit, such as the county, city, school district, etc., sets its own tax rate to generate revenue to pay for such things as police and fire protection, public schools, road and street maintenance, courts, water and sewer systems, and other public services.
-Property appraisals and estimated values by the appraisal district allocate the year's tax burden based on each taxable property's market value.
+Property appraisals and estimated values by the appraisal district allocate the year's tax burden on the basis of each taxable property's market value.
 The CAD also determines eligibility for various types of property tax exemptions such as those for homesteads, over-65, disabled veteran, charitable or religious organizations, and special use valuation for agricultural productivity.

-Except as otherwise provided by the Texas Property Tax Code (Tax Code) all taxable property is appraised at its "market value" as of January 1st.
+Except as otherwise provided by the Tax Code, all taxable property is appraised at its "market value" as of January 1st.
 Under the tax code, market value is defined as the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:

-- Exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - Both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use; and - Both the seller and buyer seek to maximize their gains, and neither can take advantage of the exigencies of the other.
+- Exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - Both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use; and - Both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.

-The Tax Code defines special appraisal provisions for the valuation of residential homestead property (§23.23), productivity (§23.41), real property inventory (§23.12), dealer inventory (§23.121, §23.124, §23.1241 and §23.127), or restricted use properties (§23.83) and allocation of interstate property (§23.03).
+The Tax Code defines special appraisal provisions for the valuation of residential homestead property (Sec.
+23.23), productivity (Sec.
+23.41), real property inventory (Sec.
+23.12), dealer inventory (Sec.
+23.121, 23.124, 23.1241 and 23.127), or restricted use properties (Sec.
+23.83) and allocation of interstate property (Sec.
+23.03).
 The owner of real property inventory may elect to have the inventory appraised at its market value as of September 1st of the year preceding the tax year to which the appraisal applies by filing an application with the chief appraiser requesting that the inventory be appraised as of September 1st.

-The tax code, under §25.18, requires each appraisal district to implement a plan to update appraised values for real property at a minimum of once every three years.
-The district's eurrent policy is to review appraised value as well as a physical re-inspection of all property performed done annually. at least once every two years Values are subject to change depending on the result of these reviews.
-Properties in Paris ISD and North Lamar ISD were inspected in 2019.
+The Texas Property Tax Code, under Sec.
+25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
+The district's current policy is to review appraised value annually, and values are subject to change depending on the result of the review, with a physical re-inspection done at least once every two years.
+Properties in Paris ISD and North Lamar ISD were inspected in 2017.
 Chisum ISD, Prairiland ISD and Roxton ISD were inspected in 2018.
-Land values are systematically reviewed and changed if necessary, during our scheduled reappraisal cycles.
-Business personal property, utilities, large commercial properties and heavy industrial properties are also appraised on an annual basis every year.
+Land values are systematically review and changed if necessary, during our scheduled reappraisal cycles.
+Business personal property, utilities, large commercial properties and heavy industrial properties are appraised every year.

 The appraised value of real estate is calculated using specific information about each property.
-Using computer-assisted mass appraisal (CAMA) programs, and recognized appraisal methods and techniques, we compare that information with the data for similar properties, and with recent cost and market data.
+Using computer-assisted mass appraisal programs, and recognized appraisal methods and techniques, we compare that information with the data for similar properties, and with recent cost and market data.
 The district follows the standards of the International Association of Assessing Officers (IAAO) regarding its appraisal practices and procedures and subscribes to the standards promulgated by the Uniform Standards of Professional Appraisal Practice (USPAP) to the extent they are applicable.